-Clinical Aspects: Symptoms in women can include burning with urination or vaginal discharge, due to urethral or cervical infection respectively.
+Clinical Aspects: Symptoms in women include burning with urination or vaginal discharge, due to urethral or cervical infection respectively.
 Symptoms in men include burning during urination and discharge from the penis.
 Symptoms of rectal infection may include discharge, pain, or bleeding.
 If left untreated, chlamydia can result in serious long term complications including pelvic inflammatory disease (PID), infertility, ectopic pregnancy, and/or chronic pelvic pain in women, and epididymitis in men.
-Because many infections among women cause no symptoms or only mild symptoms, and young sexually active women are at high risk for becoming infected, CDC and Public Health - Seattle & King County recommend that sexually active women ages 14 to 24 be screened for chlamydia annually.
+Many infections among women cause no or only mild symptoms and young sexually active women are at high risk for becoming infected.
+Therefore the CDC and Public Health - Seattle & King County recommend that sexually active women ages 14 to 24 are screened annually for chlamydia.